 Magnolia is in an industry that has experienced inflationary pressures on operating costs - namely fuel, steel (i.e., wellbore tubulars and facilities manufactured using steel), labor, and drilling and completion services.
-Although for many years, inflation in the United States had been relatively low, there was a significant increase in inflation beginning in the second half of 2021, which has continued into 2023, due to a substantial increase in money supply, a stimulative fiscal policy, a significant rebound in consumer demand as COVID-19 restrictions were relaxed, the Russia-Ukraine war and worldwide supply chain disruptions resulting from the economic contraction caused by COVID-19 and lockdowns followed by a rapid recovery.
-According to the Bureau of Labor Statistics, inflation rose to a peak of 9.1% in June 2022, and has since decreased to 3.4% as of December 2023.
+Although for many years, inflation in the

+United States had been relatively low, there was a significant increase in inflation beginning in the second half of 2021, which has continued into 2024, due to a substantial increase in money supply, a stimulative fiscal policy, the Russia-Ukraine war, and worldwide supply chain disruptions.
+According to the Bureau of Labor Statistics, inflation rose to a peak of 9.1% in June 2022, and has since decreased to 2.9% as of December 2024.
 While supply chain disruptions and inflation have not materially affected Magnolia's operating results to date, if Magnolia is unable to work with its suppliers to limit or prevent increases in its costs of operations, it could adversely affect its operating results.
 In addition, any projected future decreases in Magnolia's operating results due to inflation could adversely affect Magnolia's future business, financial condition, results of operations, liquidity, and ability to finance planned capital expenditures.